On the geometry of Stein variational gradient descent: Introduction

 \subsection{Our contribution}

-The contributions in this paper are: \begin{itemize} \item Following \cite{liu2017stein} we formulate the mean-field limit of SVGD as a gradient flow of the $\mathrm{KL}$-divergence in the so-called \emph{Stein geometry}.
+The contributions in this paper are: \begin{itemize} \item Following \citet{liu2017stein} we formulate the mean-field limit of SVGD as a gradient flow of the $\mathrm{KL}$-divergence in the so-called \emph{Stein geometry}.
 We define appropriate tangent spaces and study foundational properties of the structure thus obtained. \item We derive expressions for the geodesics in this geometry and based on these, explore second order properties of the gradient flow dynamics.
-The latter are intimately related to a qualitative and quantitative understanding of the convergence to equilibrium, as has been widely recognised in the literature on Wasserstein gradient flows (see \cite{V2009} and references therein). \item In particular, we study the curvature of the $\mathrm{KL}$-divergence around equilbrium, and identify conditions in the form of functional inequalities which are equivalent to exponential decay when near equilibrium.
-In certain scenarious we show that there is a direct correspondence with functional-analytic properties of the reproducing kernel Hilbert space (RKHS) associated to the kernel function $k$. \item Based on this we derive a series of guidelines for making a suitable choice of kernel function $k$, especially placing emphasis on regularity and tail properties. \end{itemize} We would like to point out that differential-geometric tools at this point mainly serve for intuition, and that a rigorous formulation in the framework of metric length spaces has been carried out in \cite{ambrosio2008gradient} for the Wasserstein case.
+The latter are intimately related to a qualitative and quantitative understanding of the convergence to equilibrium, as has been widely recognised in the literature on Wasserstein gradient flows (see \citet{V2009} and references therein).
+By way of counterexample, we show that, within this framework and using only entropy as the driving force, it is in general impossible to obtain bounds on the Stein-Hessian operator that would allow us to conclude exponential convergence as in the Wasserstein case. \item Moreover, we study the curvature of the $\mathrm{KL}$-divergence around equilibrium, and identify conditions in the form of functional inequalities which are equivalent to exponential decay when near equilibrium.
+In certain scenarios we show that there is a direct correspondence with functional-analytic properties of the reproducing kernel Hilbert space (RKHS) associated to the kernel function $k$. \item Based on this we derive a series of guidelines for making a suitable choice of kernel function $k$, especially placing emphasis on regularity and tail properties. \end{itemize} We would like to point out that differential-geometric tools at this point mainly serve for intuition, and that a rigorous formulation in the framework of metric length spaces has been carried out in \citet{ambrosio2008gradient} for the Wasserstein case.
 Adapting those techniques to the Stein geometry is an interesting direction for future work. \\\\ The remainder of the paper will be as follows.
 In Section \ref{sec:formulation} we shall introduce basic notation and a number of preliminary assumptions.
-In Section \ref{sec:noisy} we discuss a stochastic variant of the SVGD dynamics (originally proposed in \cite{gallego2018stochastic}) and show that the resulting mean-field PDE coincides with \eqref{eq:Stein pde}.
-In Section \ref{sec:gradient flow} we recall and extend the Stein geometry introduced in \cite{liu2017stein}, in particular characterising the solution of the mean-field equation \eqref{eq:Stein pde} as a gradient flow of the $\mathrm{KL}$-divergence with respect to this geometry.
+In Section \ref{sec:noisy} we discuss a stochastic variant of the SVGD dynamics (originally proposed in \citet{gallego2018stochastic}) and show that the resulting mean-field PDE coincides with \eqref{eq:Stein pde}.
+In Section \ref{sec:gradient flow} we recall and extend the Stein geometry introduced in \citet{liu2017stein}, in particular characterising the solution of the mean-field equation \eqref{eq:Stein pde} as a gradient flow of the $\mathrm{KL}$-divergence with respect to this geometry.
 In Section \ref{sec:2nd order} we study the geodesic equations under the Stein metric and investigate the geodesic convexity of the $\mathrm{KL}$-divergence.
 In Section \ref{sec:curvature} we focus on the long-time behaviour when close to equilibrium, and in particular identify conditions in the form of functional inequalities for exponential return.
 In Section \ref{sec:polynomial} we give a brief outlook at applications of the developed theory for polynomial kernels.
 In Section \ref{sec:numerics} a number of numerical experiments are presented to confirm and complement the theory.
 Comments and conclusions are deferred to Section \ref{sec:conclusions}.
 In Appendix \ref{app:Langevin} we draw parallels between SVGD and the Stein geometry on the one hand, and Langevin dynamics and the Wasserstein geometry on the other hand.